 Project work/international opportunities

 A wide choice of fourth-year MPhys projects is available across all six physics sub-departments.
 Third-year MPhys students carry out a short project in the teaching laboratories.
-Those taking the three-year BA course do a group project investigating a real industrial physics problem.

 New MMathPhys 4th year